-• Club & Organization Registration - Any student club/organization must be recognized by the College in order to: (1) recruit new members; (2) reserve space on campus for meetings or events; (3) request funding from ASCI Senate; (4) be listed on the College website; (5) advertise; or (6) be allocated a printing code.
-All clubs and organizations, separate from the individual members, are subject to the policies in the Student Handbook and must adhere to the campus
+- Club & Organization Registration Any undergraduate student club/organization must be recognized by the College in order to: (1) recruit new members; (2) reserve space on campus for meetings or events; (3) request funding from ASCI Senate; (4) be listed on the College website; (5) advertise; or (6) be allocated a printing code.
+All clubs and organizations, separate from the individual members, are subject to the policies in this Student Handbook and must adhere to the campus Events policies.
+In order to register as a club/organization, the group must: - o Complete a Club Registration form. - Select a president and treasurer (required officers). - Have at least five student members. - Obtain a full-time member of the faculty, staff, or Administration as an advisor. - Either submit a constitution or make sure the most recently updated version (no more than three years old) is currently on file in the Office of Student Involvement. - Have the president and treasurer attend a mandatory programming orientation session and complete the officer training.

-Events policies.
 PLEASE NOTE: Any group that is a hate group OR is affiliated with and/or aligned with a hate group will not be allowed to register as a student organization at The College of Idaho.

 Determination of what qualifies as a hate group will be based in part on recognized hate groups and hateful ideologies as defined by the Southern Poverty Law Center.
-In order to register as a club/organization, the group must: